-The coordinating group is responsible for managing the business and facilitating the work of the association.
-There are currently three members of the coordinating group, working on a part-time basis for the IASWECE.
+The Coordinating Group is responsible for managing the business and facilitating the work of the association.
+There are currently three members of the coordinating group, working on a part-time basis for IASWECE.

-Susan Howard works in in Amherst, Massachusetts, USA and is responsible for coordinating membership, publications, conferences, working groups and council communication.
+Susan Howard works in Amherst, Massachusetts, USA, and is responsible for coordinating membership, training, recognition processes and finances.
 She can be reached at email@example.com or at 001 413 549 5930

 Mary-G Haüptle works in Cape Town, South Africa, and is responsible for research, working groups and projects.
 She can be reached at firstname.lastname@example.org or 0027 83 495 7525.